 How A Lease Option Can Solve Your Mortgage Problems

-If you are one of the South Florida homeowners currently struggling with your mortgage, you may fear that foreclosure is inevitable.
+If you are one of the Florida homeowners currently struggling with your mortgage, you may fear that foreclosure is inevitable.
 However, there is a very advantageous alternative you may not be aware of, called a lease option.
 This could enable you to avoid foreclosure, even if the foreclosure process has already started.

 What Is A Lease Option?